scottx611x/CSCI-S-40/Lecture/Lectures.md

   - SIP Port numbers: 5060 or 5061
     - IANA assigns these!
   - Think of SIP as the suite or family name Because there are a multitude of protocols underneath it to get it where it is today
-    - Things got so confusing that
+    - Things got so confusing that RFC 5411 was written
   - RTCWEB/WEBRTC